Step 2: Detailed physical assessment and specialist reports

 • a planned project proves more complicated and costly than expected.

-As the Ministry cannot pay your specialists directly, you will need to invoice the Ministry for the cost of the report, including a copy of the original invoice.
+Because we cannot pay your specialists directly, you will need to invoice the Ministry for the cost of the report, including a copy of the original invoice.
 Specialist reports and other disbursements are to be invoiced at cost.

 Additional high-level reports or detailed reports will be paid for by schools from their operational funding, and the costs may be recovered from 5 Year Agreement (5YA) funds if a project results from these reports.

-Load each specialist and detailed report into MPlan as a Strategic Impact, one per report.
+Load each specialist and detailed report into MPlan as a 'strategic impact', one per report.

 Once the assessments are complete: